Dana Milbank rages against Tom Cotton

 And Milbank omits the fact that Cotton’s letter was signed by 46 of his Republican Senate colleagues.
 This is hardly an indicator of unpopularity.

 Milbank also finds fault with Cotton for asking Haspel: “If Hillary Clinton had won and nominated you to be CIA director, how many votes do you think you would have gotten?”
-But Milbank fails to inform his readers that Sen. John Coryn made the same point — a fair one, given the experience with John Brennan discussed above.
+But Milbank fails to inform his readers that Sen. John Cornyn made the same point — a fair one, given the experience with John Brennan discussed above.

 Milbank’s real problem with Cotton lies in the Senator’s policy preferences and his effectiveness in promoting them.
 Milbank gives this away when he attacks Cotton for going to the White House “to dissuade Trump from backing a bipartisan immigration compromise.”
 The implication is that Cotton was obligated to muffle his opposition to immigration legislation he strongly disagreed with merely because some Republican Senators supported it, a ridiculous notion.